 700 Tampa Street,

-The Palace Theater was owned and operated by ABC Florida State Theaters.
-In 1947 it was completely renovated and modernized to the plans of Jacksonville based architectural firm Kemp, Bunch & Jackson.
+It was soon owned and operated by ABC Florida State Theaters.
+On December 25, 1947 it was renamed Palace Theatre and had beeb completely renovated and modernized to the plans of Jacksonville based architectural firm Kemp, Bunch & Jackson.
 Luxurious drapery was installed throughout much of the auditorium.
-The theater reopened on Christmas Day 1947 as the New Palace Theater.
+The theater reopened on Christmas Day 1947 as the New Palace Theatre.

 During the first few weeks of each new opening there were very few available tickets for walk-ups.
 Initially only drinks and candies were available at the concession counter; no popcorn or foods were sold.

 “How The West Was Won” was the last film to play in the three-projector process.
 The expense of producing these films plus the cost of exhibition (a five man crew was required for every showing) eventually forced the fading out of the Cinerama Corporation.
 The three-projectors were stripped out and 35/70mm projectors were installed.
 For 70mm presentations the screen was masked down to 58' wide by 32' high.
 The width remained the same for 35mm widescreen presentations but the height was reduced to approx 25'.